Leonardo3322/TITANIUM/README.md

 # TITANIUM
-Somos el equipo Titanium representamos el UEISA (Unidad Educativa Instituto San Antonio), estamos conformados por Leonardo Da Silva, estudiante de 5to año, y Guillermo Pacheco, estudiante de 3er Año.
-Nosotros nos hemos centrado en trabajar arduamente y en conjunto para poder cumplir todos nuestros objetivos, atravesar las dificultades que nos encontremos y también apoyarnos mutuamente en los proyectos, este robot es uno de ellos y estamos demasiado orgullosos de poder presentarselos.
+We are the Titanium team, representing UEISA (Unidad Educativa Instituto San Antonio).
+We are made up of Leonardo Da Silva, a 5th-year student, and Guillermo Pacheco, a 3rd-year student.
+We have focused on working hard and together to achieve all our goals, overcome any difficulties we encounter, and support each other in our projects.
+This robot is one of those projects, and we are very proud to be able to present it to you.
 # Índice
 * [Repository Contents](#Repository-Contents)
 * [Project Introduction](#Project-Introduction)